| |

 were cleaning the hulls and painting the boats.
 From what I

+can see, it looks like this is a low-tide period.
 Right: Me with the Taj Mahal and Gate to India behind me.

 There were groups of Indians on this ferry back to the mainland